AbbieNgXinYi/Istor-a/README.md

 ### Stealing the Diamond

-- For Every stations has a table next to the projector, with all the interactivities available for users to interactive with.
+- Every stations has a table next to the projector, with all the interactivities available for users to interactive with.

 - Press the *Big Button* to start the game

-- Different choices give you different results. ( 2 different scenarios).
+- Different choices give you different results.
+(2 different scenarios).
 Do play through them to maximise the immersive experience we have install for you!

 - Enjoy and have fun!